-Investment in infrastructure is one of the core initiatives of the current administration, which aims to invest 21 trillion yen in infrastructure projects between 2013 and 2022.
-The government considers the concession scheme as a key tool to accomplish that goal.
+Investment in infrastructure is one of the core initiatives of the Japanese administration, which aims to invest ¥21 trillion in infrastructure projects between 2013 and 2022.
+The government considers the concession scheme to be a key tool in accomplishing that goal.
 Since the privatisation of two international airports in the Kansai region in 2016, many airports have been or will be privatised by way of this scheme.
-Furthermore, the government advocates using the concession scheme for other assets, for example, toll roads, water purifying plants, sewerage facilities and convention centres.
-The procurement of concession has commenced for some of these assets.
+Furthermore, the government advocates using the concession scheme for other assets, such as toll roads, water purifying plants, sewerage facilities, hydraulic power plants and convention centres.
+The procurement of concessions has commenced for some of these assets.

-Construction of new conventional power plants has been expected in recent years because it is not clear when the nuclear plants, whose operations have been suspended, will be allowed to resume operations and many of the current conventional power plants are facing renewal deadlines.
-However, owing to the global trend against coal-fired plants, and for commercial reasons, several projects to construct new conventional power plants were cancelled in 2017 and this year.
+Construction of new conventional power plants has been expected in recent years because it is not clear when the nuclear plants, whose operations have been suspended, will be allowed to resume operations and many of the conventional power plants are facing renewal deadlines.
+However, owing to the global trend against coal-fired plants, and for commercial reasons, several projects to create new conventional power plants have been cancelled.